 The most important shrine in Wanhua (Taipei’s oldest district) is Mengjia Longshan Temple.
 It provides a fascinating glimpse of local religious beliefs and practices.
-Founded in 1738 and covering nearly 6,000 m2, Longshan Temple is named after a house of worship in Fujian, the mainland Chinese province to which many Taiwanese have ancestral ties.
+Founded in 1738 and covering nearly 6,000 m2 (nearly one and a half acres), Longshan Temple is named after a house of worship in Fujian, the mainland Chinese province to which many Taiwanese have ancestral ties.

 During the early 18th century, Chinese settlers arriving in Taiwan faced many dangers, among them bandits, contagious diseases, droughts, floods, and head-hunting indigenous people.
 At that time there was a local saying: ‘Of every ten people who have reached Taiwan, just three remain.
 Six are dead, and one has returned home.’

 Not surprisingly, these migrants sought the protection of the gods now worshipped in Longshan Temple, and the comfort of Buddhist doctrines related to Guanyin, a goddess of mercy.
 In recent years, one of the most popular deities here has been the Old Man Under the Moon (Yue Lao), a divine matchmaker.
 Visitors from as far away as Singapore pray to him in the hope of finding a marriage partner.